Love Is in The Air02/01/2024 ● By Tanni Haas, Ph.D.

 One of the toughest questions is when parents should intervene in their teens’ relationships, possibly to end them.
-Experts agree that parents should do so if either of the kids aren’t treating the other well.
+Experts agree parents should do so if either of the kids aren’t treating the other well.
 “If you overhear your teen saying mean comments or using manipulative tactics,” says Ms. Morin, “speak up.
 Similarly, if your teen is on the receiving end of unhealthy behavior, it’s important to step in and help.”

-Navigating these first relationships is an important life process, and can be exciting, confusing, fun, and sometimes even challenging.
+Navigating first relationships is an important life process, and can be exciting, confusing, fun, and sometimes even challenging.
 Be there for your kids – on the periphery and enjoy this snap shot in time!

 Tanni Haas, Ph.D. is a Professor in the Department of Communication Arts, Sciences and Disorders at the City University of New York – Brooklyn College.